Pathoschild/FluentHttpClient/README.md

 ### Raw JSON reading
 If you don't want to create a model class, the `AsRawJson` methods let you fetch the response into a JSON structure instead.
+(This only works for APIs which return JSON, not XML or another format.)
 This lets you read values without mapping them to a model class:

 ```c#
 JObject obj = await client